 The stipend does not come with benefits, and fellows are responsible for their taxes.

-The Black Voices in the Public Sphere Fellowship recognizes aspiring media professionals who demonstrate an interest in exploring the publishing world and a commitment to enlarging the landscape of ideas in the media.
+The Black Voices in the Public Sphere Fellowship recognizes aspiring media professionals who demonstrate an interest in a career in the publishing world and a commitment to enlarging the landscape of ideas in the media.

 A bachelor’s degree or equivalent experience is required to apply.
 Established professionals should not apply.